Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Now, this part really interests me for a few reasons.
 First of all, how many times have you wondered how long it will take you to learn a language?
 Well, theoretically, Busuu Premium has an answer for you!
 Operative word: theoretically.
 I’ll get into that in a sec.

 But, as you can see, you’ll select what days you’ll be studying, for how long, and what your goal is.
 Again, this commitment isn’t sealed in gold, but it does give you an okay roadmap/plan for how to continue with your language learning studies (which is hard to find).
 When you select how many minutes per day you want to study, Busuu recommends 10 minutes.

 At the same time, you can only select up to 30 minutes a day.
 If you don’t have much experience in language learning, you wouldn’t know that 10 minutes a day is kind of…weak.
 You’re not going to learn much, you’re just not.
 It’s definitely better than nothing, but you’re still not going to be making much headway, especially once you get past the basics.

 It’s also worth noting that Busuu’s front page promises you can learn a language in just 10 minutes a day.
 Just like Duolingo‘s messaging of fluency in 5 minutes a day…it’s BS.
 It’s great for marketing, but it’s just wrong, and it’s one of the driving forces that make language learners give up.

 RELATED: Busuu vs Duolingo

-30 minutes?
-Honestly, I feel like that’s the bare minimum.
-That’s pretty okay goal-setting (you don’t want to set your hopes too high when you’re motivated and excited because you’ll fail them when reality hits) but I do wish you could push that number a little bit higher.
+30 minutes is pretty okay goal-setting (you don’t want to set your hopes too high when you’re motivated and excited because you’ll fail them when reality hits) but I do wish you could push that number a little bit higher.